SBLC Managed Buyer and Sell Programs Are Scams

 Case Study: A Common MBSP Scam

-Scenario: A small manufacturing company is approached with a Managed Buy-Sell Program pitch.
-They’re told they can “lease” an SBLC for $1 million, monetize it for 80% of its face value, and use the proceeds to purchase another SBLC, generating a 20% profit in 90 days.
+Scenario: A manufacturer is told they can “lease” an SBLC for $1 million, monetize it at 80 % of face value, then bank a 20 % profit in 90 days.

 How to Spot and Avoid MBSP Scams

-• Guaranteed Returns: If a program promises guaranteed profits, it’s a scam.
-Period.
+• Guaranteed Returns: If it promises risk-free profits, it’s a scam.

-• Leased SBLCs: Understand that SBLCs cannot be leased or traded as speculative assets.
+• Leased SBLCs: Know that SBLCs can’t be rented or sold like assets.

 What to Do Instead

-• Invoice Factoring: Convert your accounts receivable into immediate cash.
+• Invoice Factoring: Turn receivables into immediate cash.

-• Trade Finance Solutions: Secure financing for your import/export transactions.
+• Trade Finance Solutions: Finance import/export transactions legitimately.

-• Project Financing: Access funding for large-scale initiatives through structured finance.
+• Project Financing: Secure structured funding for large projects.

 Conclusion

-Managed Buy-Sell Programs are not just ineffective—they are outright scams.
-They exploit businesses looking for quick solutions, leaving them worse off than before.
-If you’re considering an MBSP, stop.
-Engage with legitimate trade finance professionals who can provide transparent, effective solutions tailored to your needs.
+Managed Buy-Sell Programs aren’t just ineffective—they’re outright scams.
+They exploit businesses seeking quick capital, leaving them worse off.
+If you’re pitched an MBSP, stop immediately and work with reputable trade-finance professionals who deliver transparent, lawful solutions.

 Request a Quote